CivicActions/guidebook/common-practices-tools/software-and-support/jira.md

 Most tickets will benefit from careful estimates of how much work/time is involved.
 Project managers and engineers will decide this during Backlog Refinement and/or Sprint Planning.

-## Other resources, if you are new to Jira:
+## Other resources, if you are new to Jira

 - [Jira & Agile Project Management Video](http://youtu.be/NrHpXvDXVrw) (0:40 min)
 - [Jira in a Nutshell Video](http://youtu.be/xrCJv0fTyR8) (0:04 min)